Skip to content

 These are just a few examples of the many possible applications of the Floyd algorithm.

-In conclusion, the Floyd algorithm is a useful tool for finding the shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).
-It works by iteratively relaxing the shortest path estimates between all pairs of vertices in the graph, and has a time complexity of O(n^3), where n is the number of vertices in the graph.
+The Floyd algorithm is a useful tool for finding the shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).
+It works by iteratively relaxing the shortest path estimates between all pairs of vertices in the graph and has a time complexity of O(n^3), where n is the number of vertices in the graph.

 This makes it suitable for use on dense graphs but not on very large charts or graphs with a high number of edges.
 The Floyd algorithm has a wide range of applications, including network routing, map routing, project scheduling, data compression, and social network analysis.
 I hope this summary helps to clarify the main points about the Floyd algorithm.